 While the grocery category is fiercely competitive all over the world, it’s clear that Amazon is not backing away from the challenge.
 In 2024, expect them to ramp up their focus on this sector, with their delivery capabilities as their ‘not so secret’ weapon!

-Attracting Chinese international sellers
+4. Attracting international sellers

 On Amazon’s Q4 earnings call Andy Jassy announced that they have expanded tools and resources for Amazon sellers in China.
+These include an ‘Innovation Center’ to help support product innovation and brand growth among sellers.

-These include an ‘Innovation Center’ to help support product innovation and brand growth among Chinese sellers.
-As well as Supply Chain by Amazon, offering logistics and supply chain services tailored for Chinese sellers, facilitating easier and more efficient international shipping and fulfillment.
+Amazon’s ‘Supply Chain by Amazon’ offers logistics and supply chain services tailored for international sellers, facilitating easier and more efficient global shipping and fulfillment.

 When a rival’s marketplace’s presence is growing this fast in America and globally, with a highly engaged user base, it’s easy to imagine the alarm that this would cause among the Amazon executive team.

-Alibaba's Tmall Global and JD.com's JD Worldwide platforms offer similar cross-border ecommerce services, including logistics support through Cainiao and JD Logistics, respectively.
-These platforms also provide marketing and global expansion services to help sellers reach international consumers, positioning themselves as comprehensive ecosystems for Chinese businesses looking to sell abroad.
+It’s not only Temu that is part of this competition.
+Other international platforms, including Alibaba’s Tmall Global and JD.com’s JD Worldwide, are intensifying their efforts to support sellers internationally.
+These platforms offer similar cross-border ecommerce services, including logistics support through Cainiao and JD Logistics, as well as marketing and global expansion services to help sellers reach international consumers.

-It’s an open question whether Pinduoduo’s Temu can maintain its aggressive growth for long, but Amazon clearly isn’t sitting back and waiting to find out.
-They are attempting to win some of the highly competitive Chinese merchants over to sell on their platform.
+It’s an open question whether Temu can maintain its aggressive growth for long, but Amazon clearly isn’t sitting back and waiting to find out.
+They are attempting to win some of the highly competitive merchants over to sell on their platform.

 Final words